synonymdev/bitkit-docker/README.md

 ## Production Considerations

 Do not use for production.
-LNURL server is vibe-coded and not fully spec compliant.
+Bitkit Dev server is vibe-coded and not optimised.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.